gbif/data-products/custom-downloads/custom-downloads.md

 STORED AS TEXTFILE LOCATION '/user/jwaller/delimiter.csv'
 ```

-Run in HUE your custom hive query.
+Now run in HUE your custom hive query.
 Make sure the names in the table you created above match the names you create in you custom query.

 ```
 INSERT OVERWRITE TABLE jwaller.delimiter_csv